aalexand/wc/README.md

 The client-side portion of WebChannel is open sourced (APLv2) as part of closure-library.
 Unfortunately, [Google has not released the server-side portion](http://books.google.com/books?id=p7uyWPcVGZsC&pg=PA179) of the code required to use WebChannel meaningfully.
-The gowebchannel package provides an open source (BSD) licensed server-side library to fill this missing gap.
+The wc package provides an open source (BSD) licensed server-side library to fill this missing gap.

 WebChannel
 ----------